reggi/writing/2015-07-19-address-api.md

 ### `Request`

 The term `Request` is used a lot in the following sections.
-It generally means to send something digitally.
-It may mean to ask for something digitally as well.
+It may mean to send something digitally, like "sending a request", which is the same as "sending the data".
+And it may also mean to ask for something digitally as well, as in "request the address", which is the same as "ask for the data".

 ### `User`